-Thankfully, the cost of living in Baltimore is reasonable compared to other major cities on the East Coast.
-A newcomer's biggest living expense is likely to be accommodation.
-That said, there are plenty of cost-effective living options for those who are willing to commute.
+The cost of living in Baltimore is reasonable compared to other major cities on the East Coast.
+As a newcomer, your main living expense is likely to be accommodation.
+That said, there are plenty of cost-effective living options if you're willing to commute.

 Cost of accommodation in Baltimore

-Newcomers to Baltimore will be pleased to learn that accommodation prices represent fairly good value, especially in comparison to other prominent East Coast cities such as New York, Boston and Washington, DC.
+Newcomers to Baltimore will be pleased to learn that accommodation prices represent fairly good value, especially in comparison to other prominent East Coast cities such as New York City, Boston and Washington, DC.

-The cost of renting an apartment in Baltimore is around 28 percent less than the equivalent in Washington, DC.
-For this reason, there is an increasing number of people who choose to live in Baltimore and commute to Washington, DC daily.
+The cost of renting an apartment in Baltimore can be 30 to 50 percent lower than the equivalent in DC.
+For this reason, it's common practice to live in Baltimore and work in DC.

 Cost of education in Baltimore

 Newly arrived parents in Baltimore will need to factor in the cost of education.
-Much of this will depend on the type of school they decide is best for their child.
+Much of this will depend on the type of schooling they choose.

-Fees at private schools in Baltimore are high, and parents will also need to budget for additional expenses such as uniforms, textbooks, extracurricular activities and field trips.
-On the other hand, attending a public school in Baltimore comes at little to no cost.
+Fees at private schools in Baltimore are high, and additional expenses include uniforms, textbooks, extracurricular activities and field trips.
+On the other hand, public school in Baltimore comes at little to no cost.
 There are plenty of good charter and magnet schools in Baltimore that offer an excellent standard of education without the hefty price tag.

 Cost of healthcare in Baltimore

-Anyone moving to Baltimore should ensure they are covered by a comprehensive health insurance plan – it's wise to invest time exploring various insurance options and to be aware of the co-payments involved.
-Depending on one’s field of work, some employers will either cover the cost of medical insurance or at least make a contribution.
+Anyone moving to Baltimore should ensure they are covered by a comprehensive health insurance plan – it’s wise to invest time exploring various insurance options and to be aware of the co-payments involved.
+Depending on your field of work, your employer may either cover the cost of medical insurance or at least make a contribution.

 Cost of living in Baltimore chart

-Prices may vary depending on product and service provider.
-The list below shows average prices for Baltimore in February 2023.
+Prices may vary depending on the product and service provider.
+The list below shows average prices in US dollars (USD) for Baltimore in October 2025.

 Accommodation (monthly)